DFFlanders/cloud-app-labs/README.md

 ## Cloud App Lab no.2 - [StackEntrance: having your own personal entrance to all OpenStack public clouds worldwide](/StackEntrance.md)

 About this lab:
- - [x] _What you'll learn_ = how to configure your laptop to control a datacenter, so that you don't have to use a Web based dashboard; instead, use simple python scripts to get access to datacenters (powered by OpenStack worldwide).
+ - [x] _What you'll learn_ = how to configure your laptop to control a datacenter, so that you don't have to use a Web-based dashboard; instead, use simple python scripts to get access to datacenters (powered by OpenStack worldwide).
 Yes that's right, one simple file is all you need to access hundreds of clouds (i.e. clouds.yaml via os-cloud-config.py)
  - [x] _Community you'll meet_ = people who are helping engineers shift their skills to be able to: a.) authenticate via command line, b.) use of YAML as a simple structured document for storring login details, and c.) basic (beginner) control of a datacentre via command line API calls.
  - [x] _Points you'll score_ = +10 points for completing this lab.
 [What can I win with my StackerPoints?!](/StackerPoints.md)